 The Trophy Pikachu cards were given out as prizes to TCG players competing in various top-level Pokémon TCG events over the years, but there’s a specific draw to the prize from the 1990s.

 These cards are so rare and hard to find that they’re effectively priceless.
-Only printed in Japanese, a mint version of this card is so highly coveted that players only ask for insane returns for them.
+Only printed in Japanese, a mint version of this card is so highly coveted that players only ask for ridiculous returns for them.
 The 1998 No. 1 Trainer has been listed on eBay but has been marked up from the expected price of $70,000 all the way to $450,000.
+These numbers can also apply to basically every trophy card to exist in a limited fashion from big tournaments or promo events as long as they are in decent condition.

 Master’s Key Prize Card